 March 2024 Forward Equity Offering - In March 2024, we entered into a forward equity sale agreement with a financial institution acting as forward purchaser in connection with an underwritten public offering of 17,179,318 shares of common stock (the "March 2024 Forward Sale Agreement"), pursuant to which, the forward purchaser borrowed and sold an aggregate of 17,179,318 shares of common stock in the offering.
 We did not receive any proceeds from the sale of common shares by the forward purchaser at the time of the offering.
-The net forward sale price that we will receive upon physical settlement of the agreement, which was initially \$48.61 per share, will be subject to adjustment for (i) a floating interest rate factor equal to a specified daily rate less a spread, (ii) the forward purchaser's stock borrowing costs and (iii) scheduled dividends during the term of the forward sale agreement.
+During 2024, we partially settled the March 2024 Forward Sale Agreement by issuing 7,402,550 shares of common stock, leaving a remaining 9,776,768 shares of common stock for settlement as of December 31, 2024.